ddarriba/modeltest/README.md

 This will compile pthreads and MPI versions
 Run 'modeltest-ng --help' for help about the console interface.

+## Windows

-To compile a Windows executable, install [MSYS2](https://www.msys2.org/) and run:
+To compile a Windows executable, install [MSYS2](https://www.msys2.org/), then launch MinGW and run:

 ```bash
 $ pacman -S autoconf automake make